-TBK & Sons Holdings Limited (the "Company") and its subsidiaries (the "Group" or "we") are principally engaged in civil and structural works in Malaysia and the People's Republic of China (the "PRC") and trading of oil and related products in PRC.
-The Group is pleased to present the Environmental, Social and Governance Report (the "ESG Report") for the year ended 30 June 2022 (the "Financial Year" or "2022").
+TBK & Sons Holdings Limited (the "Company") and its subsidiaries (the "Group" or "we") are principally engaged in the provision of civil and structural works in Malaysia and the People's Republic of China (the "PRC") and trading of oil and related products in the PRC.
+The Group is pleased to present the Environmental, Social and Governance Report (the "ESG Report") for the year ended 30 June 2023 (the "Financial Year" or "2023").
 This ESG Report discloses the Group's environmental, social and governance ("ESG") initiatives, plans, and performance transparently and demonstrates its ongoing commitment towards sustainable development.